jiekesen/Cropformer/README.md

 Please note that appropriate modifications should be made according to the model parameters of your own training.

+Test files are available in the data folder.

 ### Step 4: Extracting Attentional Weights

 Preparing your model file.